Dimi-95/league-overlay/README.md

 [Paths are all relative to my personal PC]

-A Program that locates the "League of Legends (TM) Client", which is the ongoing game.
+A Program that locates the "League of Legends (TM) Client", which contains the ongoing game.

 After doing so, it fixates a window onto it, by using the location that is being taken through the "win32api" module.